Sodom and Gomorrah: Destruction of the cities

-Later, God gives notice to Abraham that Sodom had a reputation for wickedness.
-Abraham asks God "Will you sweep away the righteous with the wicked?"
-(Genesis 18:23).
-Starting at 50 people, Abraham negotiates with God to spare Sodom if ten righteous people could be found.

-God sends two male messengers to destroy Sodom.
-Lot welcomes them into his home, but all the men of the town surround the house and demand that he surrender the visitors that they may "know" them carnally.
-(Genesis 19:5) Lot offers the mob his virgin daughters to "do to them as you please", but they refuse and threaten to do worse to Lot.
-The angels strike the crowd blind.

 The messengers tell Lot, "For we are about to destroy this place; because the outcry against them before יהוה has become so great that יהוה has sent us to destroy it."
 (Genesis 19:13).
 The next morning, because Lot had lingered, the messengers took Lot, Lot's wife, and his two daughters by the hand and out of the city, and told him to flee to the hills and not look back.
-Lot says that the hills are too far away and asks to go to Zoara in the Transjordan instead.
-God then rains sulfur and fire on Sodom and Gomorrah and all the Plain, and all the inhabitants of the cities, and what grew on the ground (Genesis 19:24–25).
+Lot says that the hills are too far away and asks to go to Zoara in the Transjordan instead, travelling there overnight (Genesis 19:23).
+God then rains sulfur (or brimstone) and fire on Sodom and Gomorrah and all the plain, all the inhabitants of the cities, and "what grew on the ground" (Genesis 19:24–25).
 Lot and his two daughters are saved, but his wife disregards the angels' warning, looks back, and is turned into a pillar of salt.

+Sodom and Gomorrah feature in the story of Lot's daughters (Genesis 19:29).